jangroth/aws-certification-notes/devops-engineer-professional.md

 * Elastic Beanstalk for Continuous Delivery of Web Applications to the Cloud
 * AWS Lambda for Continuous Delivery of Lambda-Based and Serverless Applications
 * AWS CloudFormation Templates for Continuous Delivery to the Cloud

 ---

+## CodeStar

+### Overview
+AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
+AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
+With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster.
+AWS CodeStar makes it easy for your whole team to work together securely, allowing you to easily manage access and add owners, contributors, and viewers to your projects.
+Each AWS CodeStar project comes with a project management dashboard, including an integrated issue tracking capability powered by Atlassian JIRA Software.
+With the AWS CodeStar project dashboard, you can easily track progress across your entire software development process, from your backlog of work items to teams’ recent code deployments.

+### Benefits

+* Start developing on AWS in minutes
+* Manage software delivery in one place
+* Work across your team securely
+* Choose from a variety of project templates

+### Under the hood

+Uses `cfn-transform` to generate cfn from `template.yml`

+---